Rolling Acres Mall: 20112017: Final store closures, interior vandalism and demolition

 A sheriff's sale was set to be held in October 2014, but was called off because of a filed bankruptcy on the part of Premier.
+In March 2015, it was reported that Rolling Acres Mall was severely damaged as a result of vandalism and scrappers tearing down the mall's second-floor railings for any valuable metals, particularly copper.
+The skylights were broken as a result of people using them as a firing range, leading to bullet holes throughout the abandoned interior of the mall.
+The site eventually became an attraction for drug-related activities.

-The city attempted another sheriff's sale in March 2015 but it was again delayed to June 16, 2015, by an incorrect dismissal of the previous bankruptcy case.
-On June 16, the mall was once again pulled from sheriff's sale at the last second by a second bankruptcy filing by the owner.
+The city attempted another sheriff's sale in March 2015, but it was again delayed to June 16 of that year, by an incorrect dismissal of the previous bankruptcy case.
+That same day, the mall was once again pulled from sheriff's sale at the last second by a second bankruptcy filing by the owner.
 Subsequent sheriff's sales on August 6 and October 6 also failed at the last minute by bankruptcy filings.
 An agreement was reached in November 2015 to force the sale of the mall while legally barring Premier from filing for bankruptcy until two months after sales proceedings ended.

 After subsequent sheriff's sales failed in mid-2016, the mall was foreclosed by Summit County on June 26, 2016.
 This transferred ownership to City of Akron who, the council said they would seek to work with a developer and that the buildings would be demolished.
 Four former department store buildings are still owned by other companies.
-In September 2016, the former location of JCPenney was sold to the city of Akron, as it was not demolished until after the rest of the mall.
+In September 2016, the former location of JCPenney was sold to the City of Akron, as it was not demolished until after the rest of the mall.

 Later in 2017, demolition had finished.
-The former JCPenney building demolition began in August 2017, with full demolition of the main mall building completed in October.
+The former JCPenney building began demolition in August of that year, with full demolition of the main mall building completed in October.
 The former Target was in use as a Storage of America facility until 2017.
-The former Dillard's hosted Old Main Storage, a private storage company, until November 2018 and the former Sears currently hosts Rumpke Trash Pickup & Recycling Services (formerly Pinnacle Paper Recycling Company).
+The former Dillard's hosted Old Main Storage, a private storage company, until November 2018 and the former Sears now hosts Rumpke Trash Pickup & Recycling Services (formerly Pinnacle Paper Recycling Company).
 To date, the former Sears is the only part of Rolling Acres Mall that has not been demolished.

-2017–present: Future of the site
+2017present: Redevelopment as Amazon Fulfillment Center AKC1

 In 2019, following the property's demolition, it was rumored that Amazon planned to develop a distribution facility on the site of the former mall.
-On July 22, 2019, a statement was issued by the city of Akron that Amazon had officially acquired the land.
+On July 22, 2019, a statement was issued by the City of Akron that Amazon had officially acquired the land.
 Construction on the new distribution center began in September.
 Approximately 1,500 jobs were to become available when construction was completed.
 The center opened on November 1, 2020.